naufalhilmiaji/broadcastio/README.md

 #### WhatsApp authentication

-On first startup, the service will generate a QR code for authentication.
+On first startup, the service generates a QR code for authentication.
-Depending on configuration, this may be written to a file or printed in logs.
+By default, the QR image is written under `node/qr/`, but it may also be printed in logs depending on configuration.

 * Scan the QR code using the WhatsApp mobile app
 * Authentication state is stored in `.wwebjs_auth/`